 Hibiscus blossoms open wide, inviting pollinators from bees to hummingbirds to reach in for a deep drink of nectar.
 As they do, they inevitably make contact with the flower's prominent stamen and pistil, aiding in the plant's pollination.

 The fruit set after pollination is a dry, five-lobed capsule—each section contains several seeds.
 When the seeds are mature, the capsule split open, releasing the seeds.

-Most of the hibiscus included in landscapes are hybrids produced from eight "ancestor" species.
+Most of the hibiscus flowers included in landscapes are hybrids produced from eight "ancestor" varieties.
 These were originally native to Mauritius, Madagascar, Fiji, Hawaii, and India or China.
 They still exist today and are recognizable as hibiscus, but their blossoms are smaller than the hybrids they gave rise to.

 Hibiscus plants vary in their growth habit, depending on species.
 Some remain large shrubs, while others grow as trees of around 30 feet (9 meters) in height.
-A most unusual-looking species, Hibiscus schizopetalus, from Madagascar has become a highly desired species by plant collectors.
-Shizopetalus means split petals and describes the unique and delicate look of the on this species.
+A most unusual-looking variety, Hibiscus schizopetalus, from Madagascar has become highly desired by plant collectors.
+Shizopetalus means split petals and describes this variety's unique and delicate look.